prr123/creDoc/README.md

 Descriptions of types, functions and methods are expected to be comments after the definition.

 ## Installation
+download credoc.go and util/utilLib.go

 compile file:
-go build credoc.go
+*go build credoc.go*

 add alias in .bashrc